 I am often asked how one goes about starting a professional organizing business.
 You must admit it’s an unusual profession, but one that is growing all over the globe.

-Today I’m sharing three ways to start your business by determining what kind of organizer you will be, testing your skills as a home organizer, and creating time to run your business.
+That’s why in this article I’m sharing three things to consider when starting a professional organizing business by determining what kind of organizer you will be, testing your skills as a home organizer, and creating time to run your business.

 You can start by simply writing down existing skills you have that you can springboard off to create your business.